speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ## Using This Book
 The *Starships of the Galaxy* is divided into three parts.

 **Part 1** is about taking your SW5e character, adopting a deployment, and designing a ship.
 It includes information on the five main deployments, the five ship size classifications, ship upgrades, ship equipment, and the customization options that you can choose from.
 Many of the rules in part 1 rely on material in parts 2 and 3.
-If you come across a game concept in part 1 that you don’t understand, consult the book’s index.
+If you come across a game concept in part 1 that you donï¿½t understand, consult the bookï¿½s index.

 **Part 2** details the rules of how to run this portion of the game, beyond the basics described in this introduction.
 This part covers where the rules deviate from the ground game, and where they remain the same.